ofek29/f1-real-time-race-analytics/design/project-data-flow.md

 - Receives:
   - Real-time updates via WebSocket from the **Socket Service**.
   - Query results (real-time and historical) via the **API Gateway**.

----

-## **Key Improvements**
-1. Corrected connection between **Frontend** and **Redis**.
-2. Added directional arrows to clarify data flow.
-3. Adjusted node layout to improve readability and visual structure.
-4. Detailed roles for each service.